cgruver/okd4-upi-lab-setup/README.md

 # Installing OKD4.X with User Provisioned Infrastructure.

-## Libvirt, iPXE, and Fedora CoreOS

-### I have written this from my own lab configuration.
-I am doing clean runs in another environment, and will continue to push fixes and clarifications as I encounter issues.
+## I have written this from my own lab configuration.

+### Refactored for OKD 4.5 cluster with FCOS 32.
+Still testing!
+I will continue to push fixes and clarifications as I encounter issues.
 Open issues if you encounter problems.
 I am sure there are still plenty of bugs.

-### Note: I have not yet successfully deployed a 4.5 cluster with FCOS 32.

-### For your own deployment use OKD 4 Beta 5, with FCOS 31.

-### I will update this after I successfully deploy 4.5 or 4.6.

 __If you want to connect with a team of OpenShift enthusiasts, join us in the OKD Working Group:__